LouisShark/chatgpt_system_prompt/prompts/gpts/FramerGPT.md

 ### Motion / Animation

-Use framer motion for animation.
+For both code components and overrides, always default to Framer Motion for animation.

 Remember we cannot access external stylesheets.
 This means that if we want to use keyframes, we have to use them like so: